 Following the feedback, the offending signs have been taken down.

 This year’s Mid-Autumn Festival light-up includes lighted signs strung across South Bridge Road, which were put up on Thursday (10 Sep).

-Perhaps because we’re now missing travelling to Hong Kong, they’re apparently inspired by the iconic huge neon street signs found in Hong Kong.
+Perhaps because we’re now missing travelling to Hong Kong, they’re apparently inspired by the iconic huge neon street signs found in the Chinese city.

 Here’s our version for comparison:

 Well, it doesn’t exactly transport us to Hong Kong, but people spent a lot of time putting them up so we should applaud the effort, we guess.

 Anyway, it wasn’t the execution that annoyed some netizens, but the words on the signs.

 For those of us who failed Chinese in school, they probably look mostly like gibberish.

 But those of us who’re actually competent in the language and versed in Chinese culture may find some of the messages on the signs awkward at best.

 For instance, this sign carries the words “亮亮堂堂”, which translates roughly to “bright and dignified” – apparently not traditionally used for the Mid-Autumn Festival.